Histolab Logo

 • The use of disinformation against migrants during the UK referendum on leaving the EU (Brexit)

-Education in democratic values in history lessons, the capacity to evaluate the reliability of sources, and the training of teachers and students to recognise sources or narratives that have been manipulated will be the three axes that will make up the toolkit of activities with the goal of learning how to debunk fake news and hate speech through history.
+Education in democratic values in history lessons, the capacity to evaluate the reliability of sources, and the training of teachers and students to recognise sources or narratives that have been manipulated are the three axes that make up this toolkit of activities with the goal of learning how to debunk fake news and hate speech through history.

 For more on the purpose of the toolkit, check out this article written by our expert group.